 In fact you need to create a systematic way to not only share the stories across the company but help people talk about what the story actually means to them.
 It’s only in this discussion that they make sense of the value.

-Imagine if your your entire organisation is discussing the same story at the same time, say every month.
+Imagine if your entire organisation is discussing the same story at the same time, say every month.
 Imagine the gradual but robust understanding everyone would have about what the values mean.
-And by telling their own stories (because hearing a story invariable prompts other stories to be told) they will, over time, begin to really own these values.
+And by telling their own stories (because hearing a story invariably prompts other stories to be told) they will, over time, begin to really own these values.
 They are no longer a set of abstract ideas handed down by the head office.